j-baker/kraken-wrapper/readme.md

 # kraken-wrapper

-Provides the `krakenw` command which is a wrapper around Kraken build scripts to construct an isolated and reproducible build environment as per the dependencies specified in the script.
+This projects implements `krakenw`, the wrapper CLI for the Kraken build system that enables reproducible builds via lock files and executing builds from inside subdirectories.

 For more information, check out the [Kraken Documentation](https://kraken-build.github.io/docs/).

+__Installation__

+You need Python 3.7+, <3.11 (currently limited due to an incompatibility with Dill).

+    $ pipx install kraken-wrapper